cilang/acu/docs/introduction.md

 I decided: "There has to be a better way."

-ACU Protocol is that better way.
+ACU is that better way.
 It's the accumulated wisdom of:

 - What works when explaining complex systems to AI
 - How to preserve context across sessions